-Be very aware of your personal care, hygiene and grooming, as it is of huge importance.
-Give thought to the type of clothing you’re wearing, the length of your fingernails and stay away from using strong perfumes or after shaves – this can overwhelm the client and take away from any essential oils you are using therapeutically.
-Being neat and tidy will give the impression that you care about your business and it’s reputation.
+Be very aware of your personal care, hygiene and grooming.
+Give thought to the type of clothing you’re wearing, the length of your fingernails and stay away from using strong perfumes or aftershaves that can overwhelm the client and detract from any essential oils you are using therapeutically.
+Being neat and tidy will give the impression that you care about your business and its reputation.
 By making sure these small things are looked after, you can really increase your levels of professionalism.

-Before your client arrives spend some time centring your energy and letting go of your own agenda.
+Before your client arrives, spend some time centering your energy and letting go of your own agenda.
 This assists in giving a balanced session and helps stop any negative energy transference to the client.
 Your session is about your clients’ needs and not your own.
 A client will definitely notice any tension on your side and may not come out feeling as relaxed as they should be.
-By preparing for a session by letting go of your own qualms, you’ll be able to provide better services to your clients.
+By putting any of your own personal anxieties aside for the duration of the massage, you’ll be able to provide a better service to your client.

 Keeping your hands on your client throughout the massage is a golden rule.
-When moving between limbs and positions, remain plugged into the session.
-It’s not reassuring to the client if it’s their first massage to not know where you are in the room or in relation to their physical space.
-Not knowing what you’re doing if you suddenly seem to disappear will only keep the client on edge and not allow them to relax and “let go”.
+When moving between limbs and positions, remain ‘plugged in’ to the session.
+It can be unnerving for a client (particularly if it’s their first massage) to be unaware of where you are in the room or in relation to their physical space.
+Not knowing what you’re doing can put the client on edge and prevent them from relaxing.

 You are client driven.
 Unless your client generates conversation, leave them to relax.
-It may seem rude at first to not say much to your client (if anything at all during the session), but in reality this is ideal.
-Not talking means that you can allow your client to relax and unwind without having to feel like they need to make small talk with you.
-If your client wants to talk, however, feel free to respond back.
+It may seem rude at first to not say much (if anything at all) to them during the session, but in reality this is ideal.
+Not talking means that you can allow your client to relax and unwind without feeling obliged to make small talk.
+It’s bad enough being trapped with someone at a social function, trying to think of topics of conversation, but lying on a massage table for an hour presents little opportunity to make your excuses and leave when the conversation dries up.
+If your client wants to talk, however, feel free to respond.

-Don’t be complacent around draping.
-It is part of your client feeling safe and showing good boundaries.
-Some people will have questions regarding draping and being nude during the session.
-Feel free to answer any of their questions and ensure you drape your clients in a way that they don’t feel overexposed, feel safe and comfortable.
-If a client seems to be uncomfortable, offer some advice and details of the session before starting to ensure they understand what will happen when needing to turn over or massage other body parts.
+Some clients will have questions regarding draping and being partially undressed during their session.
+Answer any of their questions, respond appropriately if they appear concerned, and drape them in a way that ensures they don’t feel overexposed, unsafe or uncomfortable.
+If a client appears to feel uncomfortable, offer some advice and details of the session before starting.
+This will ensure they understand what will happen in terms of needing to turn over or have other areas of their body worked on.

-Allow time for your client to become focused enough to be able to drive safely, especially after a relaxation massage.
-Some clients may even fall asleep during a session and having a daytime nap can make anyone feel a little bit off when they first wake.
+Allow your clients time to gently refocus before emerging back into the world – especially if they are going to be driving after a relaxation massage.
+Some clients may even fall asleep during a session, and waking from a daytime nap can make anyone feel a little ‘off’.
 Even relaxing deeply can have the same effect.
-Give your client time to come back to reality and feel refreshed with their session before they leave.
-If they feel rushed out the door they may not return or feel valued as a client.
-Ensure your bookings don’t overlap or are booked too closely to allow time for your client to become adjusted and leave the session.
+Give your client time to come back to reality and feel refreshed before they leave.

 Allow your client to debrief, give your recommendations and complete your notes.
-Ask the client if they have any questions or concerns and if they were looking to book another session for the future.
-If this debriefing is left unfinished, you may carry your previous session into the next and this will affect your focus.
-This is also a good time for your client to refresh themselves before leaving the session.
+Ask them if they have any questions or concerns and if they would like to book a future session.
+If this debriefing is left unfinished, you may carry thoughts about the session or the client’s treatment needs into the next appointment, which will negatively affect your focus – so don’t overlook it.